axb052a/p5-flatify/README.md

 - **View All Playlists:** Users can see a list of all playlists.

+- **View Single Playlist:** Users can click on a specific playlist to view its details and the associated music.

 - **Create Playlist:** Users can create a new playlist, adding a name and optional image.

 - **Edit Playlist:** Users can edit existing playlists, updating details such as name and image.